While there's no right or wrong when it comes to timing in relationships, you might be able to answer "

 You should, however, have a pretty good idea about how your partner feels.
 "Within one year of the relationship,

 your partner should express that they love you and see a future with you, or they [might not be] 'soulmate' material," dating coach Anna Morgenstern tells Bustle.
 "You know fairly early on if you start feeling the first feelings of love so by the year mark, you should feel certain that this person is someone you see as a long-term partner."
+5 Talking About Moving In

 Again, all couples are unique when it comes to living arrangements.
 But generally, it's a good sign someone has long-term potential if they express interest in moving in together, says